tscanlin/developers.optimizely.com/src/content/integrations/index.md

 To learn more about the expected format of these parameters see [Tracking offline conversion events with Optimizely](https://help.optimizely.com/hc/en-us/articles/200040195).

-For example, the following function can be used to construct a valid offline conversion URL:
+The following function can be used to construct a valid offline conversion URL using the sample JavaScript  functions above:

 ```javascript
 /**